SillySyx/password-manager/readme.md

 if you have issues with servo-fontconfig-sys you may want to `sudo apt install libxft-dev`

 if you have issues `/usr/bin/ld: cannot find -lxcb-xfixes` you may want to `sudo apt install libxcb-xfixes0-dev`

+## Wayland issues
+If you get an error with wayland-client when building you need to run `cargo update`